vchan2/vchan2.github.io/2021APCalculusBC.md

 ### Updates

-Friday, Nov.
-26: Class will be on zoom.
-I will begin an introduction to integration, for those in AB calculus this term or want a refresher from last year.

-<a href="https://vchan2.github.io/2021Calculus/2021-11-26_AP_Calculus_BC.pdf">Notes for November 26</a>

 Watch list
   * Friday, Sept.
 10 - Thursday, Sept.
 16: Sections 10.1 to 10.3
   * Friday, Sept.
 17 - Thursday, Sept.
 24: Sections 10.5 to 10.6